iterorganization/IMAS-Python/docs/source/installing.rst

     cd ~
     python -c "import imas; print(imas.__version__)"

-This is how to run the imas-python test suite:
+This is how to run the IMAS-Python test suite:

 .. code-block:: bash

-    # inside the imas-python git repository
+    # inside the IMAS-Python git repository
     pytest imas --mini

     # run with a specific backend
     pytest imas --ascii --mini

-And to build the imas-python documentation, execute:
+And to build the IMAS-Python documentation, execute:

 .. code-block:: bash